percona/cloud-tools/doc/Agent.rst

 * MySQL 5.6 or later (if using MySQL Performance Schema)

-.. note:: For information about the advantages and disadvantages of using Performance Schema, see :ref:`PerfSchema`.
+.. note:: For information about the advantages and disadvantages of using Performance Schema, see :doc:`PerfSchema`.

 The Percona Agent installer uses :command:`mysql --print-defaults` to detect local MySQL instance and MySQL superuser credentials.